elliottt/bembo/README.md

 # Bembo

-Bembo is an implementation of the paper [A Prettier Printer](prettier).
+Bembo is an implementation of the paper [A Prettier Printer].
 It does its best to provide a functional-like api while still acknowledging that it's implemented in c++.